 Marijuana culture has a language all its own.
 Some of the terms came out of a need for secrecy among users, some of it to explain the various effects, some of its just industry jargon.
-But whether you’re an interested observer or newly minted patient here are 10 terms you’d better know–because shatter isn’t a verb.
+Here are 10 terms you’d better know–because shatter isn’t a verb.

 THC (Tetrahydrocannabinol): The prominent psychoactive compound found in pot, meaning this is primarily the stuff that makes you feel stoned.
 THC also seems to help medical patients with pain and increasing appetite.
 The amount of THC in pot can vary greatly, from relatively mellow (1-4%) to as high as 33%, according to this.

 CBD (Cannabidiol): The medical cannabis community is very interested in CBD’s, another compound found in pot.
 Unlike THC, cannabinoids aren’t about getting you stoned.
 In fact, CBD’s generally don’t have a psychoactive effect.
 They do, however, seem to have a lot of medical benefits from nausea suppression to aiding with psychosis and cancer, according to a 2013 study.

 Strain: Here’s where you get all those crazy names, from Pineapple Express to Sour Diesel.
 There are thousands of different strains, grown for their unique qualities – higher THC, a certain taste or smell, or as a nod to where the strain came from (ie: Mendo Gold, Tahoe OG).
 Strains are either Sativa or Indica based.

 Sativa: Less sedative, more cerebral highs, Sativa-dominant strains are great for day use.
 Said to increase creativity, focus and feelings of well-being.
 You won’t get as much of a “couch lock” as Indicas.